ifsheldon/ideas_reifying/content/blog/select-html-declarative-rust/index.en.md

 > Yes, I know this is kind of the norm to use CSS to select HTML components, and I believe there are good reasons.
 I know crates like [dom_query](https://docs.rs/dom_query/latest/dom_query/) are super useful.
 > But I really want to focus on ergonomics and simplicity, not performance or curiosity about CSS.

 So, let's forget CSS for now.
 We have some HTML components, which have some properties, like its name, class and id.
 We want to select some of them based on some logics.
 It sounds like we just need a query engine.
-Or, a SAT solver (no, it's a joke :)
+Or more precisely, a SAT solver (no, it's a joke :)

 ## Let's think declaratively

 I think we are pretty used to booleans.
-If naming is done right, logic expressions can be pretty declarative and literate.
+If naming is done right, logic expressions can be pretty declarative, literate and readable like sentences.
 For instance, `component.is_div() && component.is_class("a")` seems quite readable.
 However, this object-oriented style of APIs doesn't fit with the design of `scraper`.
 Working with `scraper`, we manipulate the HTML file and its components with `Node` and `NodeId`, which help us index into the tree structure.

 Despite that, we can make a query more declarative.
 Instead of `div.a.b`, we can write `Tag::Div & class("a") & class("b")`.
-You can almost read the logic as a sentence.
+We can almost read the logic as a sentence.

 This is what [`scraper_query`](https://crates.io/crates/scraper_query) allows.
 The complete sample is